quiret/mta_lua_3d_math/README.md

 * send_bbuf: draw a test scene defined at the top of math_server.lua
 * draw_model: renders a DFF file
+* tridraw: performs per-frame frustum checking of a triangle located at the middle of GTA:SA map

 ## External References